ZackReeves/wiseblinds/README.md

 This repository contains all the files developed as part of ELEC60013 - Embedded Systems, completed Spring 2023.

-Wise Blinds is an IoT powered smart curtain devices intended to improve sleep quality and environment control.
+Wise Blinds is an IoT powered smart curtain device intended to improve sleep quality and environment control.
 It contains a range of sensors which are controlled by raspberry pis measuring:

 - Temperature
 - Humidity